tpogden/tpogden.github.com/_posts/bookshelf/2018-01-10-october-to-december-2017.md

    It starts with a search for the sort of consistent energy gradients needed to kick things off.
-He rules out lightning (not enough) and UV radiation (too destructive), but reveals one candidate on Earth with the right conditions: those hydrothermal vents in the deep ocean.
+He rules out lightning (not enough) and UV radiation (too destructive) but reveals one candidate on Earth with the right conditions: those hydrothermal vents in the deep ocean.

    > Exactly the kind of dissipative structures that we seek: continuous flow,